PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions - Datalab material.md

 4) **Use cognitive models of pattern recognition to improve feature and/or object detection:** For both the human and robot; which visual perception processes (e.g. edge detection) can help recognize the object (characteristics) faster and with greather relieability?

+- Test your flowchart by running the different object-detection tasks through your cognitive model and robot model.
+Can it deal with all the input and process it in the way you intend to?
+Is anything missing?
+Make changes if you run into any issues; this is how you create a good high-level design!

 ### Robotic Controller & Reinforcement Learning algorithm